fieryhenry/ExampleEditorLocale/README.md

 - `t`: Tertiary
 - `q`: Quaternary

+Details about what each color is used for can be found [here](https://github.com/fieryhenry/ExampleEditorTheme#themejson-file)

 Please use these colors instead of hex colors or color names as they take into account the user's theme.